 It is a process of scholarly inquiry and/or creative activity conducted

 by undergraduate students, typically in collaboration with mentors, for the

 purpose of examining, evaluating, creating, and sharing knowledge or works in ways

 Click on each item below to get the latest information about these opportunities.Join the Student Undergraduate Research Club

 CUR free Registry of Undergraduate Researchers

-If you are excited about being involved in scholarly, creative, or research projects, we hope you'll consider applying to become a member of the Student Undergraduate Research Council (SURC), to help us promote these opportunities at NAU.
+If you are excited about being involved in scholarly, creative, or research projects, we hope you'll become a member of the Student Undergraduate Research Club (SURC), to help us promote these opportunities at NAU.
 More information is located on the SURC webpage

 The Council on Undergraduate Research (CUR) hosts a Registry of Undergraduate Researchers.
 The purpose of this registry is to facilitate matchmaking between undergraduates with research experience and a desire to pursue an advanced degree, and graduate schools seeking high quality students who are well prepared for research.
 Currently the Registry is open to students and graduate schools/employers in the fields of Anthropology/Archaeology, Arts/Humanities, Biology/Biochemistry, Business, Chemistry/Biochemistry, Economics, Education, Engineering, English and Linguistics, Environmental Studies, Geosciences, Health Professions, History, Journalism and Communications, Mathematics/Computer Science, Physics/Astronomy, Political Science, Psychology, Social Work and Sociology.